Ephygtz/eMobilis-wiki/README.md

-# eMobilis=wiki
+# eMobilis wiki

 This repository contains a list of helpful resources, links, videos, code snippets, job sites, cutting-edge-tech companies to work for as a junior dev.
-The aim is to have a centralized location for sharing information with and among students and alumnis.
+The aim is to have a centralized location for sharing information with and among students and alumnus.

 ## Contents